janwilmake/parallel-task-with-mcp/README.md

 Now let's use the Typescript SDK for this.
 To make it easier to use the SDK with LLMs I created [this context of the entire SDK public API](https://raw.githubusercontent.com/parallel-web/parallel-cookbook/refs/heads/main/typescript-sdk-types.d.ts), which totals around 10k tokens.

 Now the context doesn't required doesn't include the OpenAPI specs anymore, but instead, the typescript SDK.
 There's currently no easy way to get a subset of the SDK surface area (for reducing context window), but this may be added to the SDK in the future.
-Here's what we can use to run a task over the API:
+Here's what we can use to run a task over the SDK:

 - https://docs.parallel.ai/features/mcp-tool-call.md
 - https://docs.parallel.ai/task-api/core-concepts/specify-a-task.md